Dream Chaser Tenacity

 Dream Chaser Tenacity (DC101) is the first Dream Chaser spacecraft expected to fly in space.
-Manufactured by the Sierra Nevada Corporation, it will first fly to the International Space Station as part of the SSC Demo-1 mission in late 2026 under the CRS-2 contract.
+Manufactured by the Sierra Nevada Corporation, it was expected to launch to the International Space Station as part of the SSC Demo-1 mission in late 2026 under the CRS-2 contract.
+But has had operations changed from a docking to the ISS to a now set free-flight demonstration in LEO (Low Earth Orbit).
+That of which include a flight software test, 26-thruster RCS demonstration, thermal radiators display, and an testing of its autonomous re-entry system.
+If said demonstration does return successful: planned for future docking missions under the CRS-2 contract post-vehicle certification.

 Background

 The Sierra Nevada Corporation was awarded a CRS-2 contract for by NASA for six operational resupply spaceflights to the International Space Station.
 SSC Demo-1 is a demo flight that will precede the operational resupply flights if the mission is successful.

 Tenacity and other Dream Chasers will be mated with a Shooting Star module, which will provide an additional 10000 lb of payload capacity, in addition to the 2000 lb carried by the spaceplane.
 The module will be separated from the Dream Chaser prior to reentry and burn up in the atmosphere, while the Dream Chaser vehicle will perform a runway landing to be reused.